akeneo/pim-community-dev/internal_doc/architecture/context_map.md

 ![image](images/context_map/all_teams.svg)

-This sketch shows the dependencies between squad:
+This sketch shows the dependencies between squads:
 - Raccoon squad is the only squad which only provides information to the other ones.
-- Weasel is the only squad which which only uses information from the other ones.
+- Weasel is the only squad which only uses information from the other ones.
 - Chipmunk is the squad which provides and uses information to/from the other ones.

 ## Raccoon squad

-The raccoon squad handles the **User Management**, **Channel**, **Asset** and **Enriched Entity** bounded contexts.
+The raccoon squad handles the **User Management**, **Channel**, **Asset** and **Reference entity** bounded contexts.

 ### Definitions

 - **User Management**: Define the users, their preferences and their functional perimeter, so that it reflects the customer organization.
 - **Channel**: The settings to distribute a product selection to a given market, based on some geographical parameters.
 - **Asset**: Library of media shared by several products to bring added value and leverage the product experience.
-- **Enriched Entity** (Enterprise Edition only): Structured and rich data shared by several products to bring added value and leverage the product experience.
+- **Reference entity** (Enterprise Edition only): Structured and rich data shared by several products to bring added value and leverage the product experience.

 ### Context map